Updated: Aug 3

 Be proactive in working with (and not just for) your managers.
 Think about how you like to be managed, and then think how you can incorporate this into how you work.
 Also consider the managers or team leaders you work most frequently for, and how they like to work.
 How can you manage this so that you what you need, along with the best outcome for them?

 It’s not just at work that we need to consider our personalities – thinking about how we actually spend our down time can make a massive difference to how we recover from the working week.

-For me, I need to ensure that my non working time includes some alone time – as an introvert, being around people all the time (even my kids!) drains me, and so I need a bit of time with just my own thoughts to recharge my batteries.
+For me, I need to ensure that my non working time includes some alone time.
+As an introvert, being around people all the time (even my kids!) drains me, and so I need a bit of time with just my own thoughts to recharge my batteries.

-So what do you need to feel good in yourself – time alone or time with others?
+What do you need to feel good in yourself – time alone or time with others?
 Time focusing on a specific hobby, or time spent in a less structured, more free flow way?